sblauth/cashocs/docs/source/demos/cashocs_as_solver/doc_control_solver.rst

-    In case we have multiple state equations as in :ref:`demo_multiple_variables`, one has to supply ordered lists of adjoint equations and boundary conditions, analogously to the usual procedure for CASHOCS.
+    In case we have multiple state equations as in :ref:`demo_multiple_variables`, one has to supply ordered lists of adjoint equations and boundary conditions, analogously to the usual procedure for cashocs.

     In the case of multiple control variables, the derivatives of the reduced cost functional w.r.t. each of these have to be specified, again using an ordered list.